Optimal witnessing of the quantum Fisher information with few measurements: Introduction

-{\it Introduction.}---Entanglement lies at the heart of many problems in quantum mechanics and has attracted increasing attention in recent years.
-There are now efficient methods to detect it with few measurements \cite{Horodecki2009Quantum,Guhne2009Entanglement}.
+Entanglement lies at the heart of many problems in quantum mechanics and has attracted increasing attention in recent years.
+There are now efficient methods to detect it with a moderate experimental effort \cite{Horodecki2009Quantum,Guhne2009Entanglement}.
 However, in spite of intensive research, many of the intriguing properties of entanglement are not fully understood.
-One of such puzzling facts is that, while entanglement is a sought after resource, not all entangled states are useful for some particular quantum information processing task.
+One such puzzling fact is that, while entanglement is a sought after resource, not all entangled states are useful for some particular quantum information processing task.
 For instance, it has been realized recently that entanglement is needed in very general metrological tasks to achieve a high precision \cite{Pezze2009Entanglement}.
 Remarkably, this is true even in the case of millions of particles, which is especially important for characterizing the entanglement properties of cold atomic ensembles \cite{Louchet-Chauvet2010Entanglement-assisted,Appel2009Mesoscopic,Riedel2010Atom-chip-based,Gross2010Nonlinear,Lucke2011Twin,Strobel2014Fisher}.
 However, there are highly entangled pure states that are useless for metrology \cite{Hyllus2010Not}.

+In the light of the these results, besides verifying that a quantum state is entangled, we should also show that it is useful for metrology.
+This is possible if we know the quantum Fisher information $\mathcal{F}_{\rm Q}[\varrho,J_l]$ for the state.
+Here $\varrho$ is a density matrix of an ensemble of $N$ two-level systems (i.e., qubits), $J_l=\tfrac{1}{2}\sum_n \sigma_l^{(n)}$ for $l=x,y,z$ are the angular momentum components and $\sigma_l^{(n)}$ are the Pauli spin matrices acting on qubit $n.$